ManifoldScholar/manifold-docs/_docs/index.md

 ## Open Development

 Our ultimate goal is to build an open source tool that other university presses will use.
 To that end, we want to hear from our prospective users throughout the design and development process.
 To participate in the discussion, join us on our [Building Manifold Development Blog](http://blog.manifoldapp.org).

-## Get the Source Code

-Manifold's source code is [hosted on Github](https://github.com/manifoldscholar/manifold).
-Early adopters of Manifold are encouraged to download the source code, experiment, and submit fixes and features in the form of pull requests.

 ## Contribute Documentation